November 14, 2018

 May 30, 2018

-Sanchez was given the award for exceptional performance with Project SEARCH at Banner – University Medical Center.
+Sanchez was given the award for exceptional performance with Project SEARCH at Banner – University Medical Center; the program provides young people with intellectual and developmental disabilities quality unpaid internships for hands-on training and career development.

 May 2, 2018